bitcoinwords/bitcoinwords.github.io/_pages/support.md

       author_profile: true
 ---

-The posts and journals published here have been carefully curated and crafted as a true labor of love.
-If you've found this content useful, please consider making a contribution below.
+The posts and journals published here have been carefully curated and transcribed as a true labor of love.
+If you've found this content useful, consider making a contribution.

 ## Send a donation
-We're all fighting the good fight.
-Any donation is appreciated.
+Any Bitcoin donation is appreciated but unnecessary.
+This project will march on with or without your contribution.
 If I could do this full time I would!

 ### Lightning Donation